jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists addfolder " + listName + " " + folders[pick]);
 ```
 __
-lists addfolder - Asks user to type a name for the new folder-list.
+lists addfolder - Asks the user to type a name for the new folder-list.
-Asks user to choose a folder.
+Asks the user to choose a folder.
 Creates the folder-list, attached to the folder.